Andrew Harmel-Law

 A highly enthusiastic, self-starting and responsible Tech Principal; Andrew specialises in Java / JVM technologies, agile delivery, build tools and automation, and domain driven design.

-Experienced across the software development lifecycle and in many sectors including government, banking, and eCommerce, what motivates him is the production of large-scale software solutions, fulfilling complex client requirements.
-He understands that people, tooling, architecture and process all have key roles to play in achieving this.
+Andrew is experienced across the software development lifecycle and in many sectors including government, banking, and eCommerce.
+What motivates them is the production of large-scale software solutions, fulfilling complex client requirements.
+They understand that people, tooling, architecture and process all have key roles to play in achieving this.

 Andrew has a passion for open source software and its communities.
-He has been interested in and involved with OSS to a greater or lesser extent since his career began; as a user, contributor, expert group member, or paid advocate.
+They have been interested in and involved with OSS to a greater or lesser extent since their career began; as a user, contributor, expert group member, or paid advocate.

-Finally, Andrew enjoys sharing his experience as much as possible.
-This sharing is not only seen in his formal consulting engagements, but also informally through mentoring, blog posts, conferences (speaking and organising), and open sourcing his code.
+Finally, Andrew enjoys sharing their experience as much as possible.
+This sharing is not only seen in their formal consulting engagements, but also informally through mentoring, blog posts, conferences (speaking and organising), and open sourcing their code.

 NewCrafts Paris 2024